mickaeldll/Platon-Mobile-Template/README.md

-# "Platon" Mobile Template
+# Platon Mobile Template

-"Platon" is a Mobile Template for creating your next App or WebApp.
+Platon is a Mobile Template for creating your next App or WebApp.

 [Demo](http://mickaelguillaume.esy.es/Platon/index.html)